laravel/docs/views.md

 <a name="basic-usage"></a>
 ## Basic Usage

-Views contain the HTML served by your application, and serve as a convenient method of separating your controller and application logic from your presentation logic.
+Views contain the HTML served by your application and separate your controller / application logic from your presentation logic.
 Views are stored in the `resources/views` directory.

-A simple view looks like this:
+A simple view might look something like this:

 	<!-- View stored in resources/views/greeting.php -->